t2trg/security-setup-iot-devices/draft-irtf-t2trg-security-setup-iot-devices.md

 ## Secure Zero Touch Provisioning (SZTP)

- {{RFC8572}} defines a bootstrapping strategy for enabling devices to securely obtain all the configuration information with no installer input, beyond the actual physical placement and connection of cables.
-Their goal is to enable a secure NETCONF {{RFC6241}} or RESTCONF {{RFC8040}} connection to the deployment specific network management system (NMS).
-SZTP requires the devices to be configured with trust anchors in the form of X.509 certificates. {{RFC8572}} is similar to BRSKI based on {{RFC8366}}.
+ {{RFC8572}} defines a bootstrapping strategy that enables devices to securely obtain all configuration information with minimal installer input, beyond physical placement and cable connections.
+The goal of this bootstrapping protocol is to enable a secure NETCONF {{RFC6241}} or RESTCONF {{RFC8040}} connection to the deployment-specific network management system (NMS).
+Devices receive signed and optionally encrypted information about the owner's NMS, which they authenticate using an owner certificate and an ownership voucher {{RFC8366}} signed by the device manufacturer.
+The owner certificate and ownership voucher can be delivered to the device via Domain Name System (DNS), Dynamic Host Configuration Protocol (DHCP), removable storage (e.g., USB drives), or knowledge of well-known bootstrapping servers.
+Devices may be redirected to multiple servers before acquiring the necessary credentials to verify and connect to the designated NMS.

 SZTP has the following characteristics:

-  * Terms: Bootstrapping, provisioning, onboarding, enrollment, configuration, discovery.
-  * Players: Administrator, Bootstrap Server, Client, Device, Manufacturer, Onboarding Server, Owner, Redirect Server, Bootstrap Server, User, Owner
-  * Initial beliefs assumed in the device: Initially, the device needs have pre-configured a state that allows allows the bootstrap processs.
-Among other information, the trust anchor for ownership voucher, client & intermediaries certificates, and list of trusted bootstrap servers and their trust anchors.
-  * Processes: Initial state, Boot sequence, Processing bootstrapping data, validating signed data, processing redirect information, processing onboarding information.
+  * **Terms**:
+    * *Bootstrapping*: term used to describe the entire process involved during the initial security setup
+    * *Provisioning*:
+    * *Onboarding*:
+    * *Enrollment*:
+    * *Discovery*:

+  * **Players**:
+  * **Initial beliefs assumed in the device**: SZTP requires devices to have a pre-configured state, including a client X.509 certificate for TLS client authentication to bootstrap servers.
+While the specification allows the use of HTTP authentication with passwords, it typically relies on X.509 certificates in the form of IDevID certificates, as defined in {{ieee8021ar}}.
+Additionally, devices must have a list of trusted bootstrap servers and trust anchor certificates for verifying bootstrap server certificates and ownership vouchers signed by the manufacturer.
+All this information, including the client TLS certificate and trust anchors, must be installed during manufacturing.
+  * **Processes**:  receives the serial numbers of the root certificate for the devID certificate.
+Then uses.
-  * Beliefs imparted to the device after protocol execution: The bootstrapping process provides the device with all the necessary information (onboarding information) to create a trust relation between the device and the bootstrap server.
-This allows the device to download its boot image and the necessary initial configuration.
-The enrollment information will allow a device to be bootstrapped and operate establishing secure connections with other systems.
+  * **Beliefs imparted to the device after protocol execution**: After the SZTP bootstrapping process, the device possesses all necessary information, called as bootstrapping data, for secure communication with the deployment-specific NMS.
+This bootstrapping data includes the ownership voucher, the owner certificate, and onboarding information.
+The owner certificate and ownership voucher are used to verify the onboarding information, which encompasses the boot image and its hash or signature, initial configuration, and pre- and post-configuration scripts to be executed by the device.

 ## LPWAN {#lpwan}